-Courses with numbers in the 100s and 200s are lower division undergraduate courses.
-Courses with numbers in the 300s and 400s are upper division undergraduate courses that may, in some cases, be used for graduate credit.
+Courses with numbers in the 100s and 200s are lower-division undergraduate courses.
+Courses with numbers in the 300s and 400s are upper-division undergraduate courses that may, in some cases, be used for graduate credit.
 Courses in the 300s may be used for graduate credit by graduate students in education but not by other students.
 Courses in the 400s may be taken for graduate credit by all graduate students.
-Courses with numbers in the 500s or higher are graduate courses.
+Courses numbered 500 or higher are graduate courses.

-Note: P-prerequisite; C-concurrent registration; R-recommended; Fall-offered fall semester; Spring-offered spring semester; Summer-offered in the summer session; Day-offered as a daytime section; Night-offered as an evening section.
+Note: P-prerequisite; C-corequisite; R-recommended; Fall-offered fall semester; Spring-offered spring semester; Summer-offered in the summer session; Day-offered as a daytime section; Night-offered as an evening section.
 For courses with no designated semester or section, consult the Schedule of Classes.

-G107 Geology, Resources, and Man (3 cr.)
+G107 Environmental Geology (3 cr.)
 P: None.
 Fall, Spring, Summer.
 An introduction to geology through discussion of geological topics that show the influence of geology on modern society.
-Topics include mineral and energy resources, land use, water supplies, geologic hazards and problems, geology and health, and new geological developments.
+Topics include mineral and energy resources, water resources, geologic hazards and problems, geology and health, and land use.

-G109 Geology: Evolution of the Earth (3 cr.)
+G109 Fundamentals of Earth History (3 cr.)
 P: None.
 Fall, Spring, Summer.
-Basic principles of interpreting earth history: geologic time, stratigraphic analysis, reconstructing past environments.
-Physical development of the earth: its interior, mountain building, continental drift, seafloor spreading.
+Basic principles of earth history: geologic time, basic rock types, reconstructing past environments.
+Physical development of the earth: its interior, mountain formation, plate tectonics.
 Origin and development of life: evolution, the fossil record.
-With laboratory G119, equivalent to IU GEOL G104, IU GEOL G112, and PU GEOS 112.
+With laboratory G119, equivalent to IU GEOL G104, IU GEOL G112, and PU GEOS 112

-G110 Geology: The Earth's Environment (3 cr.)
+G110 Physical Geology (3 cr.)
 P: None.
 Fall, Spring, Summer.
+Introduction to processes within and at the surface of the earth.

 Description, classification, and origin of minerals and rocks.
-Internal processes: earthquakes, rock deformation, origin of crustal structures.
-External processes: landslides, streams, glaciers, groundwater, humans' geologic environment.
+The rock cycle.
+Internal processes: volcanism, earthquakes, crustal deformation, mountain building, plate tectonics.
+External processes: weathering, mass wasting, streams, glaciers, ground water, deserts, coasts.
 With laboratory G120, equivalent to IU GEOL G103, IU GEOL G111, and PU GEOS 111.

 G115 Introduction to Oceanography (3 cr.)
 P: None.
 Fall, Spring, Summer.
-Nonmathematical introduction to the history, geology, biology, and physical characteristics of the ocean.
-Includes volcanoes and earthquakes in the marine environment, currents of the world ocean, the life history of marine animals, and pollution of the marine ecosystem.
+Nonmathematical introduction to the geology, biology, and physical characteristics of the ocean.
+Includes waves, tides, and currents of the world ocean, the adaptations and distribution of marine animals, pollution of the marine ecosystem, and an introduction to the global ocean/atmosphere system.